-Types of Corn for Making Cornmeal
+Types of Corn for Making Homemade Cornmeal

-We know what you’re thinking “What kind of corn, will make the best cornmeal?”
+I know what you’re thinking “What kind of corn, will make the best cornmeal?”
 And honestly, there’s no right answer to this.
 Because it all depends on the type of cornmeal that you’d like to make!

 What type of corn one should choose depends entirely on the grit their aiming, as well as the purpose of making it.
 Below are the types of corn, and the type of cornmeal they are best used for: